 The symptoms can range from the common to the extraordinary, and how long a person remains poisoned can also vary.
 However, most symptoms can be categorized as neurological, gastrointestinal, or cardiac – often it can be a combination of all of these!

 Needless to say, anyone dealing with ciguatera can expect a rough couple of days!
 Some symptoms of ciguatera poisoning can persist for weeks, months or even years.

 After eating a contaminated fish, symptoms can normally take between 1 to 3 hours to appear, although it could take much longer for some.
 The most typical symptoms that occur at this point include abdominal pains, diarrhea, nausea, and vomiting.

 Additionally, neurological issues can begin to surface around 3 hours to 3 days later.
-These can range from the mild such as tingling, itchy skin, and blurred vision, to more extreme symptoms like temperature reversals – that is to say when you touch cold items they feel warm and vice versa.
+These can range from mild such as tingling, itchy skin, and blurred vision, to more extreme symptoms like temperature reversals – that is to say when you touch cold items they feel warm and vice versa.

 Thankfully most of these acute symptoms are usually only short-term (a few days mostly), although many long-term issues can arise from ciguatera including depression, headaches, low blood pressure, and chronic fatigue.